startimeviella/pulchritudinous-execution/README.md

 </p>

 <p align="center">
-Visit main acc for more info
+Visit main acc for more info or just read card on this acc!
 </p>